fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 on your EKS cluster, you can create an IAM Role and Service Account with access to AWS KMS (using at least `kms:Decrypt` and `kms:DescribeKey`).
 Once these are created, you can annotate the kustomize-controller Service Account with the Role ARN, granting the controller permissions to decrypt the Secrets.
+Please refer to the [SOPS guide](https://fluxcd.io/docs/guides/mozilla-sops/#aws) for detailed steps.

 ```sh
 kubectl -n flux-system annotate serviceaccount kustomize-controller \